She-Hulk: Publication history

 First appearance of the She-Hulk from the first issue of her title, The Savage She-Hulk #1 (November 1979).
 Art by John Buscema.

 She-Hulk was created by Stan Lee, who wrote only the first issue, and was the last character he created for Marvel Comics, until his return to comics with Ravage 2099 in 1992.
 The reason behind the character's creation had to do with the success of The Incredible Hulk (1977–1982) and The Bionic Woman television series, both from Universal Television.
 Marvel was afraid that the show's executives might suddenly introduce a female version of the Hulk, as producer Kenneth Johnson had already done with The Six Million Dollar Man.
-So Marvel decided to publish their own version of such a character to make sure that if a similar one showed up in the television series, Marvel would own the rights.
+So Marvel decided to publish their own version of such a character to make sure that, if a similar one appeared in the television series, Marvel would own the rights.
 Kenneth Johnson later said the plans for season five of The Incredible Hulk was to have Banner's sister suffering from a disease where only the blood of a sibling could save her life, which would turn her into a "woman Hulk who was crazy and scary and dangerous".
 But six episodes into the season, a new boss at CBS decided to cancel the show with immediate effect, ending the last season with episode seven.

 All but the first issue of The Savage She-Hulk were written by David Anthony Kraft and penciled by Mike Vosburg, and most issues were inked by Frank Springer.
 Vosburg later remarked, "The oddest thing about that book was that Frank drew really beautiful women, I drew really beautiful women, and yet, the She-Hulk was never overly attractive."
 The Savage She-Hulk series lasted until 1982, where it ended with #25 (March 1982).
 She-Hulk then made guest appearances in other characters' books.
 Her earliest guest-starring adventures followed no specific story line, besides her recurring bad luck with automobiles.
 She-Hulk also appeared in the limited series, Marvel Super Hero Contest of Champions (June to August 1982), in which numerous superheroes are kidnapped from Earth to fight in space.

 She-Hulk becomes a member of the Avengers in Avengers #221 (July 1982).
 Her early Avengers appearances continued the running gag about her car troubles.
 She-Hulk also made occasional guest appearances in The Incredible Hulk.
 Her appearance in The Avengers #233 (July 1983) was drawn by John Byrne, who would later become strongly associated with the character.

 At the conclusion of the first Secret Wars miniseries, She-Hulk joins the Fantastic Four (Fantastic Four #265 (April 1984)).
 During She-Hulk's tenure with the Fantastic Four, she appeared in Marvel Graphic Novel #16: The Aladdin Effect, Marvel Graphic Novel #17: Revenge of the Living Monolith, and Marvel Graphic Novel #18: The Sensational She-Hulk.
 All three graphic novels appeared in 1985.
 The last, #18, appearing in November 1985, was written and illustrated by then-Fantastic Four writer/artist John Byrne.